incsence/dormakaba-musicSchool/README.md

 Choose musicSchool.bacpac on your computer and follow instructions.
 Done.

 ### MusicSchool.sql

 If you want to create the database without bacpac-File, you can do so with MusicSchool.sql.
 The DB would then be empty.
+The Connection in Main wont work.

 ## JDBC Driver